I love the following passage from Carl Jung…not because I like that it’s true, but because it’s true.

 I went walking through an olive grove in the Sacred Valley and knew I was protected.
 It wasn’t just the nurturing trees against the sky protecting me—it was saints and prophets and ancestors and angels and all things heavenly.
 I’d forgotten how ever-present and protective these blessed spirits were, but they were always there to save, warn, cradle, console, and guide me.

 One ceremony, a friendly spirit made of rocks sat atop my shoulder and used a stone tool to remove an unwanted entity from my back.
 The entity had been latched there for several weeks.
-I’d been feeling it, curiously watching the world with me, but not exactly helping me; it didn’t feel harmful, but it didn’t feel necessary.
+I’d been feeling it, curiously watching the world with me; it didn’t feel harmful, but wasn’t exactly helping me either.
 I was glad it was removed.
-I knew I needed to work on protecting myself (I am at times an overly-empathetic human being.)
+Later that evening, I was so caught up in another member’s energetic release that I momentarily blacked out until one of guides brought me back.
+I knew then, I needed to work on protecting myself (I am at times an overly-empathetic human being.)
 Upon that realization, several spirits appeared and constructed a white shield surrounding me.
 The shield was strong, solid, and filled with iridescent light and protective energy.

-Giovanni warned us that, during and after ceremonies, our chakras are ripped wide open for all the world to see.
-We needed to be careful of who we came in contact with and where we went, as we would be very sensitive and open to receiving all sorts of energies.
+The Medicine Father had warned us of this: during and after ceremonies, our energy systems are exposed, wide open, for all the world to see.
+We need to be careful of who we come in contact with and where we go, as we are very sensitive and open to receiving all sorts of energies.

 After returning home from that retreat, I climbed into my bed and was kept awake by a crystal clear vision of a super-imposed reality.
 It was Saint Francis of Assisi, kneeling near a forest stream.
 I knew he was there to watch over me.
 He wasn’t too alert; he seemed rather peaceful and at ease.
 His calmness told me I did not have anything to worry about; there wasn’t anything dangerous anywhere near my vicinity.

 During another ceremony, I found myself in a protective, crystalline transport device—floating through an unexplainable kingdom of jeweled mysteries.
 I was given a glowing, bright, ruby-like gem upon entrance to this mystical place.
 The gem felt like an initiatory reward, a “Good job, you’ve made it to the next level!” boon.
 The transport device and gem lingered with me post-ceremony, much in the way St. Francis had continued to watch over me.
-This time, the lingering felt physically tangible; I could feel the weight of the ruby beside me!
+This time, the lingering felt physically tangible; I could feel the weight of the ruby beside me as I moved through the physical world to places as mundane as the gym!
 It glowed brighter whenever I was in the company of someone I could trust, someone with whom I could be vulnerable, somebody who understood cosmic mysteries.
 It was another form of protection, like the white shield.
 These gifts were meant to help me make my way through the world.